CodigoMatriz/udacity-blockchain-developer/notes.md

 Additional Reading: [What is the Byzantine Generals Problem? | CoinCentral](https://coincentral.com/byzantine-generals-problem/)

+The following algorithms are three of the many out there

 #### Proof of Work

 whoever puts in the most work to contribute to the system is the most trustworthy

 > Proof of Work